flaf/miscellaneous/puppet/modules/puppetserver/README.md

 you have to give the password `mcrypt_pwd`.

-**Remark:** if the server if an autonomous server, so with a Puppetdb service, the puppetdb is saved in `/usr/local/puppetdb-backup/`.
+**Remark:** if the server if an autonomous server, so with a Puppetdb service, the puppetdb is saved too in the file `etc_${date}.tar.gz.nc` which contains too the content of `/usr/local/puppetdb-backup/` (this directory is emptied just after the `.tar.gz` is created).

 The `authorized_backup_keys` parameter allows to set ssh public keys which will be put in the `~/.ssh/authorized_keys`